librato/api-docs/source/includes/_charts.md

 ## Overview

 A charts graphs one or more metrics in real time.
 In order to create a chart you will first need to build a [Space](#spaces).
-Each [Space](#spaces) accomodates multiple charts.
+Each [Space](#spaces) accommodates multiple charts.

 ## Retrieve Chart by ID